Effective: January 1, 2020

 Identifying The Data Controller And Processor

 Data protection law in certain jurisdictions differentiates between the “controller” and “processor” of information.
 In general, Customer is the controller of Customer Data.
 In general, DocuVision is the processor of Customer Data and the controller of Other Information.
-DocuVision Inc., a US company based in San Francisco, California is the controller of Other Information and a processor of Customer Data relating to Authorized Users who use Services in the US.
+DocuVision Inc., a US company based in Berkeley, California is the controller of Other Information and a processor of Customer Data relating to Authorized Users who use Services in the US.

 Individuals located in certain countries, including the European Economic Area and the United Kingdom, have certain statutory rights in relation to their personal data.
 Subject to any exemptions provided by law, you may have the right to request access to Information, as well as to seek to update, delete or correct this Information.